chicio/chicio.github.io/_posts/2020-12-23-rest-template-webclient-spring-boot.md

 }
 ```

 Now let's see the `SpringBootRestClientsCheatsheetsApi` controller.
 It is a standard `RestController`.
-As you can see the two services classes are passed as depdendecies at construction time using Spring Dependency Injection.
+As you can see the two services classes are passed as dependecies at construction time using Spring Dependency Injection.
 The methods parse the request command received and based on its value they call one of the external fake endpoints using one of the service classes.

 ```kotlin
 @RestController